.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 Unfortunately, this method comes with some risks.

-But the chances of that happening are low since you’re not directly offering discounts for backlinks.
-You’re offering discounts to the audience of a .edu site — not its webmasters.
+Also, with this method, you’re not directly offering discounts in exchange for backlinks.
+You’re offering discounts to the audience of a .edu site — not its webmasters, and that’s an important difference.

 Alternatively, you can have experienced link building agencies do quality checks for you.
 Read how we do ours.